 All the while he had large debt payments to make each month and he had investors that did not want to put in any more money.

-“I am leaving the low-income housing business,” he told The Real Deal last week in an exclusive, wide-ranging interview, a day after the Bronx court officially ruled on July 26 that he was no longer responsible for the troubled Bronx building at 1585 East 172nd Street.
+“I am leaving the low-income housing business,” Suzuki told The Real Deal in an exclusive, wide-ranging interview, a day after the Bronx court officially ruled on July 26 that he was no longer responsible for the troubled Bronx building at 1585 East 172nd Street.

 Going forward he will concentrate on higher-end rehabilitations and ground-up development in Queens, Manhattan and New Jersey.

-“I am a distressed-debt guy,” he said, who did not fully understand the difficulty in stabilizing the properties.
-“When you are buying the debt [the owners] do not give you a full picture of what you are buying.
+“I am a distressed-debt guy,” he said.
+“When you are buying the debt, [the owners] do not give you a full picture of what you are buying.
 You are not buying the property.
-That is the risk you take.
-That is where your expertise has to come in,” he said.
-“It is a gamble.”
+That is the risk you take.”

 Suzuki is the son of Japanese immigrants, born in Manhattan and raised in Queens, having attended Jamaica High School and Pace University.

 He is fit — he is an expert in karate — and well-tailored, looking a bit younger than his 45 years and three marriages.
-Despite being a long-time real estate investor he is a renter, living in Flushing and Washington, D.C.
-(However, Endo, whose divorce appeared in public records last Friday, will be residing in the latter, he told The Real Deal.)
+Despite being a long-time real estate investor, he is a renter, living in Flushing.
 He is the father of three children, ages eight to 14, although none with Endo.

 After briefly mentioning his marital history and his children’s ages, he declared, somewhat sheepishly but with a sense of boyish pride, “I am a character.”
 He declined to comment on the divorce, other than to say it was amicable.

 His professional finance career began in the 1980s at Dime Savings Bank.
-In 1986 he moved to Citibank where he learned about distressed assets during the last major downturn, and to this day views himself as a workout specialist.
+In 1986 he moved to Citibank, where he learned about distressed assets during the last major downturn, and to this day he views himself as a workout specialist.

 But almost from the start the problems began.